Eclipse-SDV-Hackathon-BCX/hackchallenge-simulation/README.md

 * The Eclipse Chariott project aims to simplify and enhance in-vehicle software developer productivity by providing a metadata-driven middleware/abstraction layer that allows modern application programming models to target in-vehicle functions through a digital representation of vehicle state and capabilities and provides an extensible and dynamic architecture to access the vehicle hardware and sensors.
 You can find additional information here [Chariott](https://github.com/eclipse/chariott)

-* KUKSA.val provides in-vehicle software components for working with in-vehicle signals modelled using the COVESA VSS data model.
+* KUKSA.val provides software components for working with in-vehicle signals modelled using the [COVESA VSS data model](https://covesa.github.io/vehicle_signal_specification/).
-You can find additional information here [Kuksa](https://github.com/eclipse/kuksa.val)
+You can find additional information here [Kuksa.val](https://github.com/eclipse/kuksa.val)

 * Eclipse Velocitas provides a development toolchain to create containerized in-vehicle applications (Vehicle Apps) that offers a comfortable, fast and efficient development experience to increase the velocity of a development team.
 You can find additional information here [Velocitas](https://github.com/eclipse-velocitas)